 The attention to detail was breath taking.
 From branded mugs that looked the part, to the fact that Cosy Campers just wanted us to have the very best experience possible.
 We were left a hamper packed with goodies, including two bottles of prosecco, luxury cookies, chocolates and jellybabies.

 There were also 3 Halloween themed treat bags for the boys.
 One of which was completely diabetic friendly.
 Homemade monster crispie cakes, stickers, sweetie cones and a game of spooky snap were amongst the ghoulish goodies!
 There was also a lovely handwritten card wishing us the best holiday.
 I expect the jellybabies in our hamper were intentional too, as they are our preferred hypo treatment for James and I think I had mentioned it to Dani during one of our ‘mum’ conversations prior to the holiday.
-It made us feel very cared for and pampered, the planning around James’s diabetes was just so thoughtful and special.
-It was a very personalised experience which in turn made it feel luxurious.
+It made us feel very cared for and pampered, the planning around James’s diabetes was just so thoughtful.
+It was a very personalised experience for us.

 The pop top roof was easily the bit the boys enjoyed most, and where two of them slept.
 Most of our time spent in Rooby Doo involved a view of a little head or legs dangling down from the roof.
 The fact they had to climb up there was everything small boys dream of.
 When the boys weren’t chilling ‘upstairs’ as they liked to call it, the base of the roof can be pushed up to give added head height in the living space of the van.
 We had one morning of lovely sunshine so we fully made the most of it and put the roof up and opened up the scenic windows.
 I can just imagine what it would be like in the Summer, the front of the pop top canopy can be completely removed too, it would be the best seat in the house.